Sport psychology: Mental health in sport psychology

 Both research and expert discourse indicate that mental health plays a substantial role in an athlete's performance.
 Sport organizations are advised to recognize athlete mental health as not only a core component of a healthy elite sport system but also as a key indicator of the athlete's effectiveness'.
 Some common stressors that affect an athlete's mental health are injuries, underperforming, and environmental factors.
+A 2026 study highlighted that junior elite athletes experiencing symptoms of mixed anxiety-depressive disorder often rely on non-productive coping strategies, such as decision avoidance, significantly impacting their competitive behavioral trajectories.
 With these stressors plus others, the athletes are now prone to deeper mental health issues including anxiety and depression.
 However, some athletes use the sport as a way of escape, somewhere to hide from the mental issues they are currently facing, whether that be depression and anxiety, or a more complex diagnosis.
 It is difficult to find evidence pertaining to mental health in athletes because many studies on mental health do not generally focus on mental health in athletes specifically.